MosesSupposes/React-Router-Movies-Original-Submission/README.md

 ## Instructions

 * **Fork** this repository, then clone your fork.
+* **NOTE** You have 2 servers that you will be running here so read these instructions carefully.
 * **In the root of this directory**: Run `yarn install` to download dependencies.
 * Run the server using `yarn start` or `node server.js`.
 (Don't worry too much about this process, you'll get used to doing this and it will be explained more in the future).
-* In a separate terminal cd into the `client` folder and run `yarn` to download dependencies.
+* In a separate terminal cd into the `client` folder and run `yarn install` to download dependencies.
 * Still inside the `client` folder run `yarn start` to run the client application.

 * Once your application is up and running on the client, you should see a browser window that looks like this at `localhost:3000`